lauslim12/attendance/README.md

 - [Mailtrap](https://mailtrap.io/) to test emails in development environment
 - Authenticators, such as Google Authenticator, Microsoft Authenticator, etc.

+Stack and application/services may or may not be updated as time progresses (from Node 16 to 18, or from React 17 to 18 for example).

 ## Requirements (Production)

 For production, aside from above, you may additionally need the following technologies: